-View the revised course delivery for 28 September - 9 October 2020 to see if your course will be fully online, or continue to have limited face-to-face classes.
+View the revised course delivery to see if your course will be fully online, or continue to have limited face-to-face classes.

 You can also find your detailed timetable here which will tell you exactly which classes will be online or face-to-face on campus.

 UL's Information Techonology Division (ITD) provides computing support to UL students through the dedicated Student Computing website which outlines:

 - Software access (UL students are can download a free copy of Microsoft Office 365 onto five different devices)

 - Where to find PC labs (campus computers available to use)

 - Printing services (how to find and connect to a printer, printing costs and how to purchase print credit)